Commitments and Contingencies

 |Commitments and Contingencies Disclosure [Text Block]||

-Commitments for construction or purchase of property, plant and equipment totaled $8.6 billion as of December 26, 2020 ($10.9 billion as of December 28, 2019), a substantial majority of which will be due within the next 12 months.
-Other purchase obligations and commitments totaled approximately $2.6 billion as of December 26, 2020 (approximately $2.8 billion as of December 28, 2019).
-Other purchase obligations and commitments include payments due under various types of licenses and agreements to purchase goods or services.
+Commitments for construction or purchase of property, plant and equipment totaled $9.0 billion as of December 29, 2018 ($12.1 billion as of December 30, 2017), a substantial majority of which will be due within the next 12 months.
+Other purchase obligations and commitments totaled approximately $3.2 billion as of December 29, 2018 (approximately $2.7 billion as of December 30, 2017).
+Other purchase obligations and commitments include payments due under various types of licenses and agreements to purchase goods or services, as well as payments due under non-contingent funding obligations.
+In addition, we have various contractual commitments with IMFT.
+For further information on these contractual commitments, see "Note 10: Investments."

 We are a party to various legal proceedings, including those noted in this section.
 Although management at present believes that the ultimate outcome of these proceedings, individually and in the aggregate, will not materially harm our financial position, results of operations, cash flows, or overall trends, legal proceedings and related government investigations are subject to inherent uncertainties, and unfavorable rulings or other events could occur.
 Unfavorable resolutions could include substantial monetary damages.
 In addition, in matters for which injunctive relief or other conduct remedies are sought, unfavorable resolutions could include an injunction or other order prohibiting us from selling one or more products at all or in particular ways, precluding particular business practices, or requiring other remedies.
 An unfavorable outcome may result in a material adverse impact on our business, results of operations, financial position, and overall trends.
 We might also conclude that settling one or more such matters is in the best interests of our stockholders, employees, and customers, and any such settlement could include substantial payments.
 Except as specifically described below, we have not concluded that settlement of any of the legal proceedings noted in this section is appropriate at this time.